ajm01/sample.batch.bonuspayout/batchjob.md

 ```shell
 > minikube start --kubernetes-version=v1.19.8
 ```
+#### <u>Install `kubectl`</u>
+Install the kubernetes command line tool kubectl if not already present on the system.
+Follow instructions found [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) for your operating system.

 #### <u>Configure minikube</u>
 ingress config:<br>
 The application requires an ingress addon to allow for routes to be created easily.
 Configure minikube for ingress by adding ingress as a minikube addon: